minvws/nl-rdo-manon/examples/tutorial/README.md

 - `@minvws/manon-themes`: This package contains the themes for Manon, allowing us to apply different styles to our components easily.
-We've provided a basic theme called `basic-bold` that we will use in our project.
+We've provided a basic theme called `icore-open` that we will use in our project.

 - `sass`: This will install the `sass` command line utility, which we will use to compile our sass files into CSS.
 This will be used to compile our `main.scss`